hashicorp/field-workshops-terraform/instruqt-tracks/sentinel-for-terraform-v4/02-restrict-aws-iam-v1/assignment.md

 Complete the First Version
 ===
-1. Open the `require-access-keys-use-pgp-a.sentinel` policy on the "Poilicies" tab.
+1. Open the `require-access-keys-use-pgp-a.sentinel` policy on the "Policies" tab.
     - You'll see several placeholders in angular brackets throughout the policy.
     - You need to replace those placeholders with suitable Sentinel expressions.